June 26, 2022

 Even parents that send their children to camp do not fully appreciate all of its benefits.
 Of course, this is the fault of us – the camp professionals.
 We are here and we see it.
 The onus is on us to communicate it.

-This is one of the reasons why I am so excited by Michael Thompson’s book that we gave each of our new camp families .
+This is one of the reasons why I recommend the book “Homesick and Happy” by Michael Thompson .
 It is rewarding to have a nationally recognized expert on children and education focus on the developmental benefits of summer camp.
 The fact that I was asked to blog for Psychology Today seems to suggest that the broader community of youth professionals is taking camps more seriously.

 But we have not traditionally done a great job of sharing our knowledge.
 When a child battles with homesickness and conquers it, we are witness to the entire process.
 The parents, on the other hand, often only get a handful of letters.
 Many of the things we do remain invisible to you.
 With this in mind, I want to give you an overview of what we attempt to do here at the mighty Camp Champions.